RunestoneInteractive/RunestoneServer/source/ClassesBasics/UserDefinedClasses.rst

 .. image:: Figures/objectpic4.png
    :alt: Simple object has state and methods

+You can see this for yourself, via codelens:

+.. codelens:: chp13_points

+    class Point:
+        """ Point class for representing and manipulating x,y coordinates. """

+        def __init__(self):
+            """ Create a new point at the origin """ self.x = 0
+            self.y = 0

+    p = Point()         # Instantiate an object of type Point q = Point()         # and make a second point

+    print("Nothing seems to have happened with the points")

 The following program adds a few print statements.
 You can see that the output suggests that each one is a ``Point object``.